Recommendations for Commercial Garlic-Infused Oils

 Cobram Estate Garlic Infused Extra Virgin Olive Oil and Cobram Estate Roasted Onion Infused Extra Virgin Olive Oil

-Both of these Australian-made flavored oils have gone through a certification process and have been lab tested to be low FODMAP.
+Both of these Australian-made flavored oils have gone through a certification process with FODMAP Friendly and have been lab tested to be low FODMAP.

 This product meets our recommendation profile.
 According to the manufacturer they use fresh garlic and infuse it in the oil and all the garlic solids are removed.
 Ingredients are listed as “pure organic extra virgin olive oil infused with the full rich flavor of pure organic garlic”, which doesn’t tell you the FODMAP story, but we spoke with them and are confident in their processing technique.
 And they are USDA Organic.

 We love the O Olive Oil products, both their oils and vinegars.
 The quality is very high and the packaging is gift-worthy.
 Their manufacturing process for this product is as follows: “Garlic is slow roasted in vegetable oil, then removed from the oil.
 Never crushed.
 The garlic flavored-vegetable oil is then used to flavor the olive oil.”
-We love this oil and you can see the label below.
 By the way, they also have O Jalapeno Garlic Olive Oil, but this oil is made from crushing the garlic (and jalapenos) with the fresh olives, so this one is not low FODMAP.
 Make sure you buy the right one.

 High FODMAP, Suspect or Impossible to Determine Garlic Flavored Oils